Ricky512227/EventStreamMonitor/README.md

 **Event Loop Architecture**: A single thread can handle 1000+ concurrent streams when you use non-blocking I/O. This prevents blocking on network or database operations, which is perfect for I/O-heavy workloads like event stream monitoring.

+**Note**: While async/await and event loops are powerful for I/O-bound workloads, EventStreamMonitor currently uses **Gunicorn with sync workers and threads** for simplicity and compatibility with existing Flask code.
+For a detailed comparison of concurrency models (Gunicorn vs Async/Await vs ThreadPoolExecutor), see [Concurrency Models Explained](docs/concurrency/CONCURRENCY_MODELS_EXPLAINED.md).

 ## Performance Metrics

 ### Before Refactoring (Thread-Per-Stream)